DataDog/datadog-api-client-python/docs/v2/KeyManagementApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v2.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = key_management_api.KeyManagementApi(api_client)
     page_size = 10  # int | Size for a given page. (optional) if omitted the server will use the default value of 10 page_number = 0  # int | Specific page number to return. (optional) if omitted the server will use the default value of 0 sort = APIKeysSort("name")  # APIKeysSort | API key attribute used to sort results.
 Sort order is ascending by default.
 In order to specify a descending sort, prefix the attribute with a minus sign. (optional) filter = "filter_example"  # str | Filter API keys by the specified string. (optional) filter_created_at_start = "2020-11-24T18:46:21+00:00"  # str | Only include API keys created on or after the specified date. (optional) filter_created_at_end = "2020-11-24T18:46:21+00:00"  # str | Only include API keys created on or before the specified date. (optional) filter_modified_at_start = "2020-11-24T18:46:21+00:00"  # str | Only include API keys modified on or after the specified date. (optional) filter_modified_at_end = "2020-11-24T18:46:21+00:00"  # str | Only include API keys modified on or before the specified date. (optional) include = "created_by,modified_by"  # str | Comma separated list of resource paths for related resources to include in the response.
 Supported resource paths are `created_by` and `modified_by`. (optional)

     # example passing only required values which don't have defaults set
     # and optional values